rt-uni-rostock/MESSINLibrary/README.md

 ## How To Use
 To use the library, add the `MESSINLibrary.prj` project file as reference project to your own simulink project.
-This will add the `library` directory to your project path automatically.
+This will add the `library` and `packages` directories to your project path automatically.

 ## Examples